In defence of grantwriters

 Applicants are regularly punished for not understanding your language and your needs.
 They are also punished for not using proper grammar, for poor spelling, for badly constructed sentences.
 And don't tell me you look beyond this, because 90% of us don't – we can't help but judge the way people write, the way they speak, the way they present.

-Grant applicants dearly want you to understand what it is they are doing and why it is so important to support it, but they lack the skills to articulate it in the way that you want it.
+Grant applicants dearly want you to understand what it is they are doing and why it is so important that you support it, but they lack the skills to articulate it in the way that you want it.

 And that's where a grantwriter can be an immense help to both the applicant organisation and the grantmaker.

 We can act as translators.
-We have the time, and the skill, and the passion to sit and dissect your guidelines, your needs and wants.
-We have the time, and the skill, and the passion to sit and listen to the applicant, their needs and wants, and the importance of the work they do.
-And we have the time, and the skill, and the passion to bridge that gap, to make sure the intent of the applicant has the right impact on you.
+We have the time, the skill and the passion to sit and dissect your guidelines, your needs and your wants, and also the time and skill and passion to sit and listen to the applicant and their needs and wants.
+And we have the time, the skill and the passion to bridge that gap, to make sure the intent of the applicant has the right impact on you.
 We are translators and we put everyone on the same page.

 Yes, there are bad operators out there

 I know there are dodgy grantwriters who charge a bomb and add very little value.
-Recently, I helped an organisation apply for a major government grant.
+A couple of years ago I helped an organisation apply for a major government grant.
 They showed me a previous grant application they had written; they had also paid to have it reviewed and edited by a professional grantwriter.
 They were astonished and personally hurt that they had not got a look-in for that application.
 They blamed politics and personalities.

 But I know exactly why they didn't get a look in.
 I am not exaggerating when I say the application, which had been professionally reviewed, was an abomination.
 I would have been ashamed to have submitted it.
 But they didn't know any different, because a "professional" had assisted them.
-I couldn't tell them that it was a horrible piece of work, because the poor marketing woman who had drafted it was so proud of it.
-So I lied, and said we needed to do a complete rewrite so the funder didn't think we were just recycling.
+I couldn't tell them that it was a horrible piece of work, because the person who had drafted it was so proud of it.
+So I lied and said we needed to do a complete rewrite so the funder didn't think we were just recycling.

 So I know there are bad operators out there, in the same way that there are bad funders.

-To give you an insight into how I roll when I am wearing my grantwriter hat, and perhaps reassure you that I am one of the good ones, I am going to give you my cardinal rules for taking on a grantwriting gig.
+To give you an insight into how I roll when I am wearing my grantwriter hat, and perhaps reassure you that I am one of the good ones, I am going to share with you my cardinal rules for taking on a grantwriting gig.

 These aren't necessarily the right rules or the best rules, but they are my rules.